 Sometimes even relatively new models feel sluggish compared to the way they performed when brand new.

 Here are some of the tricks we use to speed up old or slowed-down iPads.
-Read next: How to speed up a slow iPhone
+If you've got a slow iPhone, we can help you there too.

 Delete apps you no longer use